jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

 ### 105 Declaration made or revoked by notice in Gazette
 (1) A declaration is made by notice in the Gazette, except that Chorus and Telecom are declared to be network operators by this Act.
 (1A) A declaration may be revoked by notice in the Gazette (including the declarations relating to Chorus and Telecom).
-(2) A notice in the Gazette under this section is a regulation for the purposes of the Regulations (Disallowance) Act 1989, but not for the purposes of the Acts and Regulations Publication Act 1989.
+(2) A notice in the Gazette under this section is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 **Connection to network**